Sewing Club Podcast Ep. 19 Sewjo Episode

 Me modelling the Peppermint Magazine Pocket Skirt

 While none of these projects were especially big on their own, they added up to a pretty full sewing plate.
-It was great to get myself stuck into thinking about The Sewing Gem Studios classes and what we’d be creating.
+It was great to get myself stuck into thinking about The Sewing Gem Studio classes and what we’d be creating.

 In the future we’d love to bring more advanced classes, including making some of the podcast patterns.
 If you’re local and interested in sewing lessons head to our website here.